NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/docker.md

 docker pull vnmd/julia_1.6.1
 ```

-build singularity image from dockerhub
+You an also build singularity images from dockerhub
 ```bash
 singularity build julia_1.6.1.simg docker://vnmd/julia_1.6.1
 ```